Clinical Decision Support: Improving Access to Improve Patient Care

 According to Sackett, and colleagues, “evidence-based medicine is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.”
 (1) The term evidence-based medicine was coined over twenty years ago but there is still some way to go before we can be sure that it is a part of everyday clinical practice and has a consistent and positive effect on patient care.
 There are a variety of reasons for this – from the misappropriation of the evidence-based “quality mark” by vested interests to an unmanageable volume of evidence.
 (2)

 There can also be issues regarding the currency of evidence.
 Guidelines that are curated or evidence that is studied and put into a summary should, of course, be as current as possible.
-However, it is important to recognize that, when it comes to new treatments and diagnostic tests, such evidence may still be in its infancy.
-It is important therefore that evidence-based guidelines are not automatically and blindly followed – but rather that clinical judgment should be exercised at all times.
+However, it is important to recognise that, when it comes to new treatments and diagnostic tests, such evidence may still be in its infancy.
+It is important therefore that evidence-based guidelines are not automatically and blindly followed – but rather that clinical judgement should be exercised at all times.
 For well-established treatments with a strong evidence base, clinical decision support should help clinicians to practice safely with effective and cost-effective treatments.
 In fact, from a patient safety standpoint, clinicians may be on stronger ground if they can show that they are adhering to the latest evidence-based recommendations.

-Another problem is that developed countries now have a “silver tsunami” of rapidly aging patients, who need more care despite a limited care budget.
+Another problem is that developed countries now have a “silver tsunami” of rapidly ageing patients, who need more care despite a limited care budget.
 Evidence-based clinical decision support tailored for the care of such patients and that is aimed at community practitioners (including nurses and nurse practitioners) can help ensure that care is carried out in the right place.
-This will result in patients staying in the community rather having to be admitted to a tertiary care center.
+This will result in patients staying in the community rather having to be admitted to a tertiary care centre.

 This need is also linked to the need to control healthcare costs.
 With a view to controlling costs, many hospitals and clinical departments in all parts of the world now have to adhere to government block-funding for diagnosis-related group codes.
 An effective way of achieving this is to have a bundled system of care, commonly known as a clinical pathway.
 Evidence-based clinical decision support resources may offer well-designed clinical pathways and algorithms.
 These will save busy clinicians’ time and effort in designing clinical pathways.